UiPath/platform-quickstart/README.md

 In this repo, you will find resources to help automate the administration of UiPath Automation Platform.

 ## Azure AD Integration
 UiPath Platform enables enterprise-wide scalability and governance with the Azure AD integration.
-You will find scripts designed to help automate the directory connection configuration in [AzureADIntegration](AzureADIntegration).
+You will find scripts designed to help automate the directory connection configuration in [azure-ad-integration](azure-ad-integration).

 ## Kerberos Integration
 You will find scripts designed to help Active Directory administrator to generate Keytabs needed in [Setting Up Kerberos Authentication](https://docs.uipath.com/automation-suite/v2022.4/docs/setting-up-kerberos-authentication).
 These scripts need to be run in windows domain joined machines, and run as administrator.